anajera05/ArtSphere/README.md

 ## Testing Strategy
-The app was tested using a combination of debugging techniques and manual verification.
+The app was tested using a combination of debugging techniques, manual verification, and automated unit/UI tests.
 Debugging included the use of Log.d and Log.e for logging events and errors, try/catch blocks for exception handling, and managing errors through UI state to provide user feedback.

 Manual testing verified core components on the emulator: